Why Can't I Get Over My Ex?

 Grief is part of letting go, but it’s important to maintain friendships and life-affirming activities in the process.
 Blame, shame, and guilt aren’t helpful, but working through trauma from the past can help you sort out your feelings and know what you feel about the ending of the present relationship.
-Do you miss the person, what he or she represent, or just being in a relationship?
-(See Recovery from Breakups and Rejection or listen to Breakup Recovery.)
+Do you miss the person, what he or she represents, or just being in a relationship?

 © Darlene Lancer 2013/2018